Why It's Good For Dads To Play Rough

 While dads may not always be in the mood to roll around on the floor with their kids, they seem to find the energy.
 These moments are what young children live for, and science shows that they make a huge impact on their development.

-Mom loves to see dad playing with kids – so she is happy.
+Dads may just be in it for the fun, but the benefits of this ‘roughhousing’ extend to the whole family.
+Mom loves to see Dad playing with the kids – so she is happy.
 Dad is distracted from the burden of work and life, and he is caught up in the moment of play time – so he is happy (and remember how Mom is happy?
-That makes Dad happy too.).
-I’d even venture to say that rough-and-tumble play helps keep dad young.
-But the kids?
-Well, guess just how great this play is for them: Roughhousing Teaches
+That makes Dad happy, too).

-Roughhousing Makes Kids Kinder You read that right.
-Wrestling, play fighting, and (gently, I say as the mother) body slamming your toddler on the bed regularly may actually make him (or her) a kinder person.
+You read that right.
+Wrestling, play fighting, and (gently) playfully body slamming your toddler on the bed regularly may actually make him (or her) a kinder person.
 Studies actually show that rough-and-tumble play creates children who can empathize and feel more towards others.

-Roughhousing Builds Memories This is what the kids will remember.
-They may even be some of their earliest memories.
+This is what the kids will remember.
+They may even be some of their earliest memories they have.
 The excitement that rushes over a child when they know it’s time to play is something that will stick with them, and hopefully pass on to their own children one day.

 So Roughhouse Away Dads!

 The takeaway: It’s time to play with your young kids.
 Sons and daughters benefit, and all should be included.
 Remember that respect is a two-way street, and you need to give it as much as you want it given to you.
 You are guiding your children through this play, and while it is ‘all fun and games’ it is also so much more.